ExaESM-WP4/workshop-Dask-Jobqueue-cecam-2021-02/README.md

 -	Bring a Laptop
   -	with Linux, MacOS, or Windows,
   -	that can VPN somewhere with NESH accesss,
-  -	that has an SSH client,
+  -	that has an SSH client (Git Bash works fine for Windows.),
   -	that has a Web Browser (Preferrably Chrome / Chromium, because proxy via SSH tunnel is easy there.)
 - Have an Account on Nesh.
 - Have an Eduroam Account.
 (But we might be able to fall back to a dedicated WiFi if necessary.)